The Poet Laureate of a Banned Black History Month! Langston Hughes–Sing us a bit of your famous Blues!

-Here are two brief birthday tributes.
-The first is from his first novel, Not Without Laughter, published in 1930, when he was 28.
+Here are a few brief passages offered as birthday tributes.
+The opener is from his first novel, Not Without Laughter, published in 1930, when he was 28.

 Jimboy was home.
 All the neighborhood could hear his rich low baritone voice giving birth to the blues.
 On Saturday night he and Annjee went to bed early.
 On Sunday night Aunt Hager said: “Put that guitar right up, less’n it’s hymns you plans on playin’.
 An’ I don’t want too much o’ them, ‘larmin’ de white neighbors.”